Labour crunch hurts Malaysian palm oil growers as Indonesians stay home

 TECHNOLOGY LAGS

-Major palm oil firms operating in Southeast Asia include Malaysia's Sime Darby (SIME.KL), PT Sinar Mas Agro Resources and Technology (SMAR.JK), and Wilmar International (WLIL.SI).
+Major palm oil firms operating in Southeast Asia include Malaysia's Sime Darby, PT Sinar Mas Agro Resources and Technology, and Wilmar International.

 Malaysia is expected to produce between 19.5 and 19.7 million tonnes of palm oil this year, only slightly higher than 19.2 million tonnes in 2013, while Indonesia is forecast to churn out 28-30 million tonnes.